Geza Tarjanyi

+During 2025 he often claimed to have been preparing a Report for public use which could be used for court cases to bring down the Government but as of 2 February 2026 it had not been published in any public forum.

 Opposition to fracking

 In October 2016 Sajid Javid overturned Lancashire County Council's rejection of plans for a fracking site near Little Plumpton.
 Tarjanyi was part of a group of activists who argued that the government’s decision to overrule the council was unlawful because it incorrectly applied the relevant planning laws.

 Tarjanyi has said that his concerns about fracking began after an earthquake with a magnitude of 2.3 hit Blackpool in 2011 causing damage to his home.
 After this incident he dedicated his life to protesting, resulting in a hunger strike, a 15 day walk to Downing Street and numerous court appearances.

 Misinformation about COVID-19

 Tarjanyi has campaigned for the use of hydroxychloroquine (an anti-malarial drug that has been in use since the 1950s) as a remedy for COVID-19.
 Speaking at an anti-mask protest at Picadilly Gardens, Manchester, he said: "Boris knows that treatment with hydroxychloroquine has been proven to cure covid...
 Now Boris knows about the treatment, we are holding him personally accountable for every coronavirus-related death that occurs from now,".